Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Abstract

 \section{Abstract}

-This work introduces the \emph{Cleanformer}, a streaming multichannel neural based enhancement frontend for automatic speech recognition (ASR).
-This model has a conformer-based architecture which takes as inputs a single channel each of raw and enhanced signals, and uses self-attention to derive a time-frequency mask.
-The enhanced input is generated by a multichannel adaptive noise cancellation algorithm known as Speech Cleaner, which makes use of noise context to derive its filter taps.
-The time-frequency mask is applied to the noisy input to produce enhanced output features for ASR.
-Detailed evaluations are presented with simulated and re-recorded datasets in speech-based and non-speech-based noise that show significant reduction in word error rate (WER) when using a large-scale state-of-the-art ASR model.
-It also will be shown to significantly outperform enhancement using a beamformer with ideal steering.
-The enhancement model is agnostic of the number of microphones and array configuration and, therefore, can be used with different microphone arrays without the need for retraining.
-It is demonstrated that performance improves with more microphones, up to 4, with each additional microphone providing a smaller marginal benefit.
-Specifically, for an SNR of -6dB, relative WER improvements of about 80\% are shown in both noise conditions.
+This work introduces \emph{Cleanformer} \textemdash a streaming multichannel neural enhancement frontend for automatic speech recognition (ASR).
+This model has a Conformer-based architecture which takes as inputs a single channel each of raw and enhanced signals, and uses self-attention to derive a time-frequency mask.
+The enhanced input is generated by a multichannel adaptive noise cancellation algorithm known as Speech Cleaner.
+The time-frequency mask is applied to the noisy input to produce enhanced features for ASR.
+Detailed evaluations are presented with speech- and non-speech-based noise that show significant reduction in word error rate (WER) -- about 80\% for -6~dB SNR -- over a state-of-the-art ASR model alone.
+It also significantly outperforms enhancement using a beamformer with ideal steering.
+The enhancement model can be used with different microphone arrays without the need for retraining.